Menu

 You must be an ICL member to enroll in a class.

-To join just click "Join ICl" on the bar below.
+To join ICL just click on "JOIN ICL" below.

-Spring registration is closed at this time and will open at 12:01 AM on March 4th.
+Spring registration will open at 12:00 am on March 10th.

 Current Courses